desultory/ugrd/readme.md

 ## Design

-ugrd is designed to generate a custom initramfs environment to boot the system that built it.
+UGRD is designed to generate a custom initramfs environment to boot the system that built it.

 Generated images are as static and secure as possible, only including components and features required to mount the root and switch to it.